ccddan/nearbook/README.md

 # NEARBook - Social Media Platform

-The unstoppable, censorship resistance and decentralized social media platform.
-As it should has been since the beginning.
+The unstoppable, censorship resistant and decentralized social media platform.
+As it had to have been since the beginning.

 # Quick Start